InfinityMods/TDDz/TDDz/README.md

 	.
 Set Animation During Combat Flag
 	.
 UTF8 compliant (with handle_charsets)
 	.
 Should be compatible with ToB/SoS/RoT/CtB
+	.
+Cutscenes to Tartarus with Cutspy.cre and better transitions .
+ARPO27.are/East stair entrance fixed
+	.
+Minor coding fixes and improvements

 * TODO *
 	.
 Better combat scripts for creatures (Espurta/DuegAbis.cre, cf. TDD walkthrough notes for more cre)